YeakubSadlil/Ensemble_backtesting_stock_market/README.md

 ## 🛠️ Our Approach

 - **Ensemble Strategy**: We combined Bollinger Bands and LSTM models to predict stock prices and generate signals.
-    - When LSTM model predicts the tomorrow's stock price is higher than the current price and Bollinger Bands lower band is also higher than the current price, then we generate a buy signal (Long Position)
+    - When the LSTM model predicts that tomorrow's stock price is higher than the current price and the Bollinger's lower band is also higher than the current price, then we generate a buy signal (Long Position)
-    - When LSTM model predicts the tomorrow's stock price is lower than the current price and Bollinger Bands upper band is also lower than the current price, then we generate a sell signal.
+    - When the LSTM model predicts that tomorrow's stock price is lower than the current price and Bollinger's upper band is also lower than the current price, then we generate a sell signal.
     - Otherwise, we generate a hold signal.
 - **Bollinger Bands**: Utilized the Bollinger Bands model to generate buy/sell signals based on the stock's price volatility with a default window of 20 days.
-- **LSTM Model**: Developed an LSTM model to predict stock price of the next day based on the previous 50 days of stock prices.
+- **LSTM Model**: Developed an LSTM model to predict the stock price of the next day based on the previous 50 days of stock prices.
     - Used it as a filter with Bollinger Bands to generate signals.
     - Trained the model on S&P 500 data from 2013 to 2020 and tested it on data from 2023 to 2024. 📅
 - **Asset Categorization**: Backtested our strategy on 50 assets from 10 different sectors (2018-2022) to add diversification and evaluate its performance.
 Check [Asset Lists](#-asset-categories) or the  [Data](https://github.com/YeakubSadlil/Ensemble_backtesting_stock_market/blob/01acf517e821f63eaabbcf972c3fbc51a196a4b3/Data/sp50) section to see the list of assets.